JhaSaumya/Bank-Loan-Analysis-/README.md

 # Bank-Loan-Analysis-
 This project showcases an advanced Power BI solution with SQL queries to extract all the useful information about the bank loan data .
-Project is made to showcase my SQL and power BI skills with respect to answer all the queries and business problems given by stakeholders .
+Project is made to showcase my SQL and Power BI skills concerning answering all the queries and business problems given by stakeholders .

 # Summary Page
 KPIs (Key Performance Indicators):